PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 call order, direct arguments, dependencies, public API, or TensorFlow behavior.
 Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.

+## SINet mixed-attention direct result implementation checkpoint

+The post-SINet raw call now retains its unchanged one-key dictionary as `_post_sinet_mix_attention_stats`.
+The target remains unconsumed and observation-only.
+The layout-aware attention gate/QDQ selection and its parent result tuple remain unchanged, as does the following distinct mixed-attention layout cleanup owner.

+No owner matching or application logic, GraphIndex/candidate handling, default rewrite cap, guarded pruning, LayoutState synchronization, result schema, wrapper forwarding, direct arguments, call order, dependency, public API, or TensorFlow behavior changed.
+No intermediate test failure occurred.

+Implementation validation completed sequentially under `uv`:

+- dedicated result contract: `3 passed in 0.60s`
+- indexed owner, attention and gate orchestration, direct neighbors, and architecture coverage: `376 passed in 18.76s`
+- 100 branch-changed test files: `1648 passed in 31.83s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+These checks do not claim a new model-corpus run.
+At resume, inventory the next raw result boundary before modifying production code.
+Commit and push only; do not create, reopen, or update a pull request.